How to Prevent Water Seepage Through Basement Floors

 Sealing may be effective in situations where:

-In these cases, sealing can reduce the amount of water entering through specific pathways.
+In these cases, sealing can reduce the amount of water entering through specific pathways, but the concrete should be clean, dry, and evaluated for active pressure before coatings or crack sealants are applied.

 When Sealing Is Not Enough